victoriaolanipekun/HANQOUT/README.md

 ```

-* The Hanqout Class model consist of a title, image, description, venue, date, time, price, keywords, worth_a_go, categories and locations.
+* The Hanqout Class model consists of a title, image, description, venue, date, time, price, keywords, worth_a_go, categories and locations.

 * A comment model was created and to be implemented as a bonus feature for users to comment on hanqouts (activities) but due to timeframe limitations wasn't implemented on the frontend.
 * The model, had the following relationships: